heptarch/heptarch.github.io/drafts/demon.md

 radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some premonitory instinct arrests her; she checks the readings again and notes a small discrepancy in the Holborn interferometer.
-Before she blows the dust out, she needs to check there are no dead rats blocking the light.
+She is about to start the Holborn cleaning cycle, but some premonitory instinct arrests her; she checks the readings again and notes a small discrepancy.
+Before she turns on the fans, she needs to check there are no dead rats blocking the light.

 <p align="right">